 Cripple was founded in twenty twenty by Emily Sara — emily-sara.com

-Cripple is a publishing initiative and is an extention of her art and design practice.
+Cripple is a publishing initiative and is an extention of her very hybridized practice.
 Emily is a queer, neurodivergent, disabled, artist, designer, writer and alt educator.

 Code support for this website has been provided by Mariah Barden Jones who is available for design work and can be found at seahorsegirl.world